How Does a DUI Affect My Car Insurance Rate?

 After a conviction for DUI, you’ll be paying significantly more for your car insurance.
 DUI insurance is often more expensive than other car insurance, but over time with a history of safe driving, your rates can go back down.

 Getting a DUI is embarrassing and has significant consequences.
 We all make mistakes, so the key is to deal with the fines and penalties and move forward.
-That way, you can put it behind you and get back on the road safely and quickly.
+Finding affordable DUI solutions , can help you put it behind you and get back on the road safely and quickly.
+Keep in mind that with a DUI in your background, the policy rate increases.

 Let’s look at the specific process in three states.